gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ### Using features

-Nodes have SLURM-defined features that can be used to make sure a job uses a specific type of node(s).
+Nodes have Slurm-defined features that can be used to make sure a job uses a specific type of node(s).
 To check the available features on the nodes use to following:

 ```bash
 sinfo -N -o "%20N  %4c  %10m  %60f"